Top

 Policies

 All schools are required to have a clear set of policies and procedures.
 Some are a statutory requirement for schools and some are designed to ensure we follow best practice in all aspects of our operation.
 These policies and procedures provide a firm foundation for the day-to-day running of the school and enable students, staff, governors and parents to work together for the benefit of the education of our students.
+Marling specific policies can be found on our website; trust-wide policies can be viewed at www.cbat.academy

 As an academy, Marling School is also required to publish an annual report, annual audited accounts, a memorandum of association, articles of association, names of charity trustees and members and a funding agreement.
 In September 2016, Marling School became a member of the Cotswold Beacon Academy Trust and ceased to publish separate documents.
 These documents can be found on the Documents page of the Cotswold Beacon Academy Trust website, www.cbat.academy

-If you would like to see a copy of the Annual Report and Financial Statement, please refer to www.cbat.academy
+For the Annual Report and Financial Statement, please refer to www.cbat.academy

 Test Image 5